honzabrecka/composable-fetch/README.md

 ## fetch

-For better composability, composable-fetch required unary `fetch`, however original `fetch` function or its polyfills has binary arity.
+For better composability, composable-fetch requires unary `fetch`.
+However original `fetch` function or its polyfills is of binary arity.
 Don't worry, composable-fetch comes with `fetch1` wrapper that transforms unary interface to its binary counterpart.

 ## Retries